 Delicious grilled mackerel fish seasoned with shio koji!
 The result is a umami flavored fish with a nicely charred crispy exterior.

-Like many of you, I want to try to eat better this year and also cook healthier meals for my family.
+Like many of you, I want to try to eat better and cook healthier meals for my family this year.
 Instead of red meat, we start to eat more fish since it has less saturated fat and cholesterol.
-One of our favorite fish is Grilled Mackerel.
-It is extremely easy to make and only seasoning that I used was shio koji (塩麴).
+One of our favorite fish recipes is Grilled Mackerel.
+Packed with omega-3 fatty acid, vitamin D, protein and potassium, mackerel is a great choice of fish to include in our diet.
+This grilled mackerel recipe is extremely easy to make and the only seasoning that I used was shio koji (塩麴), a versatile ingredient in Japanese cooking.

-If you’re new to shio koji, read this page about shio koji, which I just posted.
+If you’re new to shio koji, you can read more about this magical ingredient on this page about shio koji.

-Let’s say you now know about shio koji.
-Let’s move on to talk about this quick and easy mackerel dish.
+Now that you’ve learnt about shio koji, let’s talk about this quick and easy mackerel dish.

 Since shio koji is rice koji that has been fermented with sea salt, I thought I would just swap salt with shio koji to make Grilled Mackerel.
-As I expected, the enzyme in shio koji brought out the umami (or richness – one of five basic tastes) in foods and the result was simply amazing!!!
+As I expected, the enzyme in shio koji brought out the umami (or richness – one of five basic tastes) of the fish and the result was simply amazing!!!

-The oil coming from the fish gave it nice crispy exterior.
-The flesh was very tender and flavorful and it tasted very delicious with the char from the crispy mackerel skin.
+The healthy oil from the fish gave it a nice crispy exterior.
+And the flesh was very tender and flavorful.
+With a beautiful char from the crispy mackerel skin, this simple fish dish is ready in minutes.

 Watch How to Make Shio Koji 塩麴・塩糀の作り方

-For the step-by-step recipe for Homemade Shio Koji, click here.
+For a step-by-step recipe for Homemade Shio Koji, click here.

 Note: If you cannot find shio koji, use 1 tsp. sea salt instead.